Ramón Sánchez-Pizjuán Stadium

-The Ramón Sánchez Pizjuán Stadium (Estadio Ramón Sánchez-Pizjuán; [esˈtaðjo raˈmon ˈsantʃeθ piθˈxwan]) is a football stadium in Seville, Spain.
-It is the home stadium of Sevilla Fútbol Club, and is named after the club's former president, Ramón Sánchez-Pizjuán (1900–1956).
+The Ramón Sánchez-Pizjuán Stadium (Estadio Ramón Sánchez-Pizjuán; [esˈtaðjo raˈmon ˈsantʃeθ piθˈxwan]) is a football stadium in Seville, Spain.
+It is the home stadium of Sevilla, and is named after the club's former president, Ramón Sánchez-Pizjuán (1900–1956).

 It was the venue for the 1986 European Cup Final between Steaua București and Barcelona and the 1982 World Cup semi-final game between West Germany and France.
 It was also the venue for the 2022 Europa League final between Eintracht Frankfurt and Rangers.

-With a capacity of 42,714 seats, Ramón Sánchez Pizjuán is the ninth-largest stadium in Spain and the third-largest in Andalusia.
+With a capacity of 42,714 seats, Ramón Sánchez-Pizjuán is the ninth-largest stadium in Spain and the third-largest in Andalusia.

 Historical background

 The President of Sevilla at the time, El Barón de Gracia Real, Juan Domínguez Osborne, had the responsibility to surround himself with a group of people who would help him succeed his future mandates.
 Within this group was Ramón Sánchez-Pizjuán himself and the effective Juan López García, who was presiding over the Seville club at a time when it had to overcome several important problems.
 Without a doubt, his main goal was achieved when he provided the club with land that would later be historic for the entity.
-Due to an urban imposition, Sevilla was forced to leave the ‘Campo de la Victoria’, after which the president, in an important management decision, acquired a plot of land from the land Nervión that was also owned by his friend Pablo Armero (Marqués del Nervión).
+Due to an urban imposition, Sevilla was forced to leave the 'Campo de la Victoria', after which the president, in an important management decision, acquired a plot of land from the land Nervión that was also owned by his friend Pablo Armero (Marqués del Nervión).
 Juan Domínguez, knowing that the club was not in economic conditions to assume said acquisition, did not hesitate to pay out of his po, the Baron indicated to his board secretary, Ramón Sánchez-Pizjuán, that once the matches were over, field staff, players, and coaching staff would be paid.
 Of the surplus, he took a certain percentage, leaving the same to reserve for unforeseen events that might have arisen.
 This way he reduced the debt, but slowly.
 When his term ended in 1932, Ramon Sanchez-Pizjuan felt that the payment strategy would not vary and that the amortisation of the payments for the land and stadium would not vary one iota.
 Juan Domínguez married Doña María Manjón and the Domínguez Manjón marriage was so heavily influenced by Sevilla that when the Baron died prematurely at the age of 53, they considered the debt that the Club still owed them forgiven, with the argument that her husband would have wanted it that way.
 Another one of the challenges for Barón de Gracia Real was to get his club to play in the First Division.
 Luck was elusive and despite the fact that each year the team gained new and important players, the long-awaited promotion did not arrive until a season later.
 In the first directive he had various companions that included Luis Ibarra, Eladio Rodríguez de la Borbolla, M. Amores, Luís Nieves, Juan Reimana, Eduardo Silvestre and Federico Maquedano who acted as treasurer.